A Peek Into The Markets: US Stock Futures Down Ahead Of Economic Data, Fed Minutes

 Pre-open movers

-U.S. stock futures traded lower in early pre-market trade.
 Data on initial jobless claims for the latest week and consumer spending for October will be released at 8:30 a.m.
 ET.
 The pending home sales index for October is schedule for release at 10:00 a.m.
 ET.
 The Federal Open Market Committee will issue minutes of its latest meeting at 2:00 p.m.
 ET.
 Cleveland Federal Reserve Bank President Loretta Mester is set to speak in Boston, MA at 2:00 p.m.
 ET, while Chicago Federal Reserve Bank President Charles Evans will speak in Boston, MA at 2:00 p.m.
 ET.
 Dallas Federal Reserve Bank President Robert Kaplan is set to speak in Boston, Massachusetts at 3:00 p.m.
 ET.

 Futures for the Dow Jones Industrial Average dropped 77 points to 25,267, while the Standard & Poor’s 500 index futures traded fell 11 points to 2,730.50.
 Futures for the Nasdaq 100 index declined 47.5 points to 6,870.75.